-Ahh, chowder season.
-I’m in love, and not just because I love chowder.
+Ahh, soup season.
+I’m in love, and not just because I love soup.

 I can barely control my feet as they do a little happy dance every time they snuggle into my wool socks.